DHM 5112: Home

 How to Read a Dewey Decimal Call Number This is a chart which links to a summary of the Dewey Decimal classification and gives you hints about how to decipher a Dewey call number.
 We are one of the few large academic libraries still actively using Dewey.
 If you "grew up with" the Library of Congress classification, here is a link to a table comparing Dewey and LC Numbers, from the Wikipedia.

 The Library has many services of interest to graduate students and faculty.
 Here are selected links from the Library homepage.

 Research and Learning Services (Reference Librarians) Here are some more issues we can help with.

-Workshops (On-demand sessions about making and using a management plan for research data, "data carpentry" or how to design the way you take data, and measuring the impact of your publications.)
+Instruction and Training (On-demand sessions about making and using a management plan for research data, "data carpentry" or how to design the way you take data, and measuring the impact of your publications.)

 "Open Access" Publication (What does Open Access publishing mean, and what are Open Educational Resources?)

 Copyright (If you publish an article, what are your rights as an author?
 Do you need copyright guidelines--bout whether or not to post an article on your website, or other issues related to copyright?)